prototypefund/Digital_Bargeld-docs/api-mint.rst

   .. code-block:: tsref

     interface WtidAcceptedResponse {
-      // time by which the mint currently thinks the deposit will be executed.
+      // time by which the exchange currently thinks the deposit will be executed.
       execution_time: Timestamp;
     }